|

 • Fruit

 The next step to managing IBS is to remove the unwanted bacteria from your gut.
-As bacterial overgrowth can cause bloating and IBS, with my patients I will often prescribe certain medications that can combat this.
+As bacterial overgrowth can cause bloating and IBS, I will often prescribe certain medications that can combat this to my patients.
 200 mg of rifaximin (Xifaxin) three times a day for 7 to 10 days can do the trick.
-Talk with your doctor to find the right method for you.
+Talk with your doctor to find the proper method for you.

 Your microbiome is located in your gut and other parts of your body.
-When your microbiome is balanced your gut health improves along with your mood and energy.
-To help my patients replenish their microbiome I suggest eating fermented foods daily.
+When your microbiome is balanced, your gut health improves and your mood and energy.
+To help my patients replenish their microbiome, I suggest eating fermented foods daily.

 • Kefir